linq2db/examples/LinqOverWCF/Windows Host/README.md

 2. Save the Northwind.tt file, so Northwind.generated.cs file will arise.

-After all, rebuild your solution, run Host first, and run Client.
+After all, rebuild your solution, run Host first, then run Client.